 Watch for changes in behaviour or what your child is paying attention to.
 Some examples include:

-Many things shape the choices your child will make about gambling.
-In the same way that you have guided them on important issues before, you can influence your children about gambling.
+Many things shape the choices your child or youth will make about gambling.
+In the same way that you have guided them on important issues before, you can influence your child about gambling.
 How you do this depends how old your child is, and your family values and experiences.

 Be clear about your values and what you think about gambling.
 Talk about these with your children in ways they can understand.

 Gambling is a problem if it causes financial, personal, or other problems for the gambler or those close to them.
-It can cause problems just once in a while (for example, being late with the rent or paying a bill late some month) or it can be and ongoing problem (for example, gambling with money that was meant for day-to-day expenses).
+It can cause problems just once in a while (for example, being late with paying for their phone bill some month) or it can be and ongoing problem (for example, gambling with money that was meant for day-to-day expenses).

 Encourage your child or youth to develop a variety of different skills and interests in their spare time.
 Spend time doing things with them.

 Focus on their strengths to help them develop a strong sense of self-worth.

-Develop a trusting relationship with your children, balancing their need for independence with your need to monitor their attitudes and behaviour related to gambling.
+Develop a trusting relationship with your child, balancing their need for independence with your need to monitor their attitudes and behaviour related to gambling.

-If you are worried that you or someone you know may be having problems with gambling we’re here to help.
-Our addiction treatment services are voluntary and confidential.
+If you're worried that you or someone you know may be having problems with gambling, help is available.
+Addiction treatment services are voluntary and private (confidential).
 For more information and to find an addiction services office near you, call the Addiction Help Line.
 Help is available 24 hours a day, 7 days a week.

 Author: Addiction and Mental Health, Alberta Health Services